Monica Geingos

 Monica Geingos (née Kalondo; born 15 November 1976) is a Namibian entrepreneur and lawyer who served as the 3rd First Lady of Namibia from 2015 until her husband died in 2024.
 She has been a board member and director within many of the country's large companies.
 She also chaired the Presidential Economic Advisory Council.
 She was the President of the Organisation of African First Ladies for Development.
-The former first lady of Namibia now serves as the Chancellor of Kepler College in Kigali, Rwanda.
+The former first lady of Namibia now serves as the Chancellor of Kepler College in Kigali, Rwanda and is the founder of One Economy Foundation.

 Career

 Geingos holds B.Juris and LLB degrees and has spent years as a private equity and governance expert in the financial sector.

 In 2012, she was voted one of Namibia's 12 most influential people, and in 2020 she was on the list of 100 most influential African women.
 Geingos is a graduate of the University of Namibia and spent the early part of her career working for the Namibia Stock Exchange (NSX) in Windhoek.
 Geingos served as chairman of the board of eBank Namibia and is the managing director of the financial undertaking Stimulus, and general director of Point Break.

 In 2025 Geingos was the chair of the board of the Ellen Johnson Sirleaf Presidential Center in Liberia.